ASN.1: Language support

 ASN.1 is a data type declaration notation.
 It does not define how to manipulate a variable of such a type.
 Manipulation of variables is defined in other languages such as SDL (Specification and Description Language) for executable modeling or TTCN-3 (Testing and Test Control Notation) for conformance testing.
 Both these languages natively support ASN.1 declarations.
 It is possible to import an ASN.1 module and declare a variable of any of the ASN.1 types declared in the module.

 Applications

 ASN.1 is used to define a large number of protocols.
 Its most extensive uses continue to be telecommunications, cryptography, and biometrics.

 Encodings

 ASN.1 is closely associated with a set of encoding rules that specify how to represent a data structure as a series of bytes.
 The standard ASN.1 encoding rules include:

 Encoding Control Notation

 ASN.1 recommendations provide a number of predefined encoding rules.
-If none of the existing encoding rules are suitable, the Encoding Control Notation (ECN) provides a way for a user to define his or her own customized encoding rules.
+If none of the existing encoding rules are suitable, the Encoding Control Notation (ECN, X.692) provides a way for a user to define his or her own customized encoding rules.